membranesoftware/membrane-monitor/README.md

 - Store a playlist of URLs and cycle Chromium through the list at regular intervals.
 - Launch [omxplayer](https://www.raspberrypi.org/documentation/raspbian/applications/omxplayer.md) to display a particular video stream, as specified by URL.
 - Store a playlist of video streams and cycle omxplayer through the list at regular intervals.
+- Transfer stream data to local storage, enabling playback from a cache without network access.
-- Accept commands received from the [Membrane Control](https://github.com/membranesoftware/membrane-control) interface
+- Accept commands received from the [Membrane Control](https://github.com/membranesoftware/membrane-control) interface.

 Builds: https://membranesoftware.com/membrane-monitor/